mtkennerly/vagrant-xenserver/README.md

 ## Boxes

-Vagrant-xenserver supports 3 types of boxes today.
+Vagrant-xenserver supports 4 types of boxes today.
 These are:

 1. XVA URL - the box simply contains a URL that points to an XVA (XenServer export) file.
 2. XVA - the box contains an XVA (XenServer export).
 3. VHD - the box contains a VHD file.
+4. Template - the box simply contains the name of an existing template on XenServer.

 The recommended format is either 1 or 2, and it is suggested that Packer is used to create the XVA files, which is available from